krithikaragha/DataScienceJobMarket/README.md

     • Who are the top employers?

-    • Drill-in to top employers to see if correlation exists by searching media APIs.

 Step 2- Actionable- what's the point of the story?

-    • To determine what are the desirable skillsets for Data Science applicants
+    • To determine what are the desirable skillsets for data science applicants.

-    • To determine what industries are most popular for data science (possible drill-in to search how many tech companies are in the radius)
+    • To determine what industries are most popular for data science.

-Step 3- What data do you have and what data do you need?

-    • Monster and Indeed API to gather job descriptions and metadata

-Step 4- What analysis needs to be done?

-    - Descriptive- sums/counts

-    - Predictive?

-    - Causal inference- dependent on data.
+Step 3 - Determine the data source

+    • Dataset retrived from Kaggle - data was scraped from Indeed as of 8/3/2018.